 Yeah, confusing, I know.

 It’s basically a way for Google to determine how relevant a post is to the query, by comparing it with the rest of the web.
-The relevant documents will contain (in higher percentage) words and phrases connected to the query, and not those that are unconnected or are miscellaneous.
+The relevant documents will contain (in a higher percentage) words and phrases connected to the query, and not those that are unconnected or miscellaneous.

 They determine the relevancy by scanning the entire web of documents, but for your purposes, you want to match the relevancy of the first 10 results.